-“Summer Harp Jam” is like a 6-Week virtual summer camp for harp players – lever or pedal, from fledgling to professional.
+“Summer Harp Jam” is an 8-Week Playalong Improv Adventure for harp players – lever or pedal, from fledgling to professional.
 It gives you a treasure-chest of jams, vamps and play-alongs that strengthen your improvisation and rhythm skills while you’re having FUN!

 You Got Questions?
 I got Answers!